kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 });
 ```

 The `Request` object in [Query account status](#snippet-query-account-status) creates an asynchronous request with callback.
-You can also create synchronous requests which will throw exceptions.
-For details see [Sync vs Async](#sync-vs-async)
+You can also create synchronous requests that will throw exceptions.
+For details, see [Sync vs Async](#sync-vs-async)

 #### Retrieving Balance

-To retrieve the balance of your account in Kin call the `getBalance` method:
+To retrieve the balance of your account in Kin, call the `getBalance` method:

 ###### Snippet: Get Kin account balance